-Figure 8: Unstructured random graphs, N = 9 agents, varying constraint density.
+Figure 7: Runtime on unstructured random graphs, N = 9 agents, varying constraint density.

-In the next experiment, shown in Figure 9, we fixed the constraint density to be $p_1 = 0.3$, and varied the number of agents N in order to observe the scalability of the evaluated algorithms.
+In the next experiment, shown in Figure 8, we fixed the constraint density to be $p_1 = 0.3$ and varied the number of agents N in order to observe the scalability of the evaluated algorithms.
 The cut-off time for a single execution was set to 30 minutes.

-The performance gap between P-Max-Sum and MD-Max-Sum is similar to what we witnessed in the previous experiment.
-For small problems with $N \leq 7$, PC-SYNCBB is competitive with MD-Max-Sum and even with P-Max-Sum.
-However, as the number of agents increases, we can see that the performance of PC-SYNCBB becomes much more time-consuming than MD-Max-Sum.
-This advantage of MD-Max-Sum over PC-SyncBB is explained as follows: a significant portion of the runtime of both algorithms is in performing secure comparisons between secret values.
-In PC-SyncBB, that MPC sub-protocol is carried out by all agents; in MD-Max-Sum, on the other hand, it is carried out by the mediators.
-The runtime of this computation depends on the number of interacting parties, as is evident from Table 2 herein and Table 1 in [41].
-Hence, while the time spent in
+The performance gap between P-MAX-SUM and MD-MAX-SUM is similar to what we witnessed in the previous experiment.
+For small problems with $N \leq 7$, PC-SYNCBB is competitive with MD-MAX-SUM and even with P-MAX-SUM.
+However, as the number of agents increases, we can see that the

-PC-SYNCBB on secure comparisons increases with N, in MD-Max-Sum it is independent of N. This mitigation of the dependency of the runtime on N demonstrates the strength of the $mediated\ model$.
-(Of course, the runtime of MD-Max-Sum does depend on N through other computations, outside the secure comparisons in COM-PARE, since N affects the size of the graph.)
+- MAX-SUM.
+However, as the number of agents increases, we can see that the performance of PC-SYNCBB becomes much more time-consuming than MD-MAX-SUM.
+This advantage of MD-MAX-SUM over PC-SYNCBB is explained as follows: a significant portion of the runtime of both algorithms is in performing secure comparisons between secret values.
+In PC-SYNCBB, that MPC sub- - protocol is carried out by all agents; in MD-MAX-SUM, on the other hand, it is carried out by the mediators.
+The runtime of this computation depends on the number of interacting parties, as is evident from Table 2 herein and Table 1 in [34].
+Hence, while the time spent in PC-SYNCBB on secure comparisons increases with N, in MD-MAX-SUM it is independent of N. This mitigation of - the dependency of the runtime on N demonstrates the strength of the mediated model.
+(Of course, the runtime of MD-MAX-SUM does depend on N through other computations, outside the secure comparisons in MIN, since N affects

-Figure 9: Unstructured sparse random graphs, $p_1 = 0.3$, varying N
+Figure 8: Runtime on unstructured sparse random graphs, $p_1 = 0.3$, varying N.

-In the next experiment we increased the density of the constraints to $p_1 = 0.7$; all other settings remained the same as in the previous experiment.
-As can be seen in Figure 10, the cut-off time of 30 minutes allowed PC-SYNCBB to handle only up to 9 agents (as opposed to 11 agents that it could handle within this time limit when the graph was sparse, $p_1 = 0.3$).
-Furthermore, in comparison with the previous experiment, we can see that higher constraint density leads to an increased runtime performance gap between MD-MAX-SUM and PC-SYNCBB.
-Additionally, we observe that for dense problems, both MD-MAX-SUM variants converge to roughly the same runtime, which is consistent with our experimentation with the impact of the topology privacy index (Figure 6).
-In view of these experiments for dense problems it is advised to apply the MD-MAX-SUM variant that offers full topology privacy ($\gamma = 1$).
+In the next experiment, we increased the density of the constraints to $p_1 =$ 0.7; all other settings remained the same as in the previous experiment.
+As 960 can be seen in Figure 9, the cut-off time of 30 minutes allowed PC-SYNCBB to handle only up to 9 agents (as opposed to 11 agents that it could handle within this time limit when the graph was sparse, $p_1 = 0.3$).
+Furthermore, in comparison with the previous experiment, we can see that higher constraint density leads to an increased runtime performance gap between MD-MAX-SUM 965 and PC-SYNCBB.
+Additionally, we observe that for dense problems, both MD-MAX-SUM variants converge to roughly the same runtimes (notice that the respective curves are overlapping), which is consistent with our experimentation with the impact of the topology privacy index (Figure 5).
+In view of these experiments for dense problems, it is advised to apply the MD-MAX-SUM variant 970 that offers full topology privacy ($\gamma = 1$).

 We proceed to compare the performance of the various algorithms on problems of other types.
-Using the model of Barabási and Albert [4], we generated random scale-free networks.
+Using the model of Barabási and Albert [46], we generated random scale-free networks.
 Unlike unstructured random graphs, in which the distribution of node degrees is the same for all nodes, the node degrees in a scale-free network follow a power law.
 In our experiments, we began with a complete graph over $m_0 = 4$ nodes.
 Then, new nodes were added, one at a time, where each new node was randomly connected to m = 2 existing nodes with a probability that is proportional to the degrees of those nodes.
-We used such scale-free graphs with number of nodes N that varies from 5 to 23.
+We used such scale-free graphs with a number of nodes N that varies from 5 to 23.